Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Yaxha main plaza.
 (Depositphotos)

-What Makes the Yaxhá Mayan Ruins Unique?
+What Makes the Yaxhá Maya Ruins Unique?

-The Location
+The Location Beside the Lagoon

-The Yaxha Ruins
+The Ruins Themselves

-Yaxha Wildlife
+The Wildlife

 Mayan pyramid covered in vegetation at Yaxha in Guatemala

-Tips for Visiting The Yaxha Ruins
+Tips for Visiting the Yaxhá Ruins

 Hiking through the Yaxha National Park